Drive Alert

 - Find a safe place to sleep for the night

-Staying awake for 18 hours is equal to being intoxicated
+Staying awake for 18 hours is equivalent to being intoxicated

-Drivers under age 25 are involved in 42 percent of all drowsy driving crashes
+Drivers under 25 are involved in 42 percent of drowsy driving accidents.